BlackArch/blackarch/README.md

 ```

 Select the packages that you wish to install.
 By default, all of the packages
-in the group will be installed.
+in the toolset will be installed.

 Package Groups
 --------------

-To see all available packages, follow http://www.blackarch.org/packages.html and
-install any tool individually.
-For quicker installs leverage the package
-groups:
+Tools may be installed by category.
+The category groups are listed below.

 #### Exploitation